 #43 If you prefer driving yourself you’ll be pleased to know that Belgian highways are all free!
 Yes, there are no highway tolls (as in Luxembourg).
 Maybe this helps to balance the prices of almost everything else… On the other hand, fuel is very expensive, both diesel and gasoline.

 #44 Driving in Belgium is particularly easy and unproblematic.
 The roads are goods, there are many highways and other drivers are usually peaceful.
-The downside is that closer to the bigger towns and on peak hours you’ll most certainly find traffic jams.
+The downside is that closer to the bigger towns and during peak hours you’ll most certainly find traffic jams.

 #45 Belgium is quite small so you can easily cross it in a few hours, which means that you can enjoy more of your time at the destination than traveling in between.